-As part of your application to foster, you will be asked what age children you’d be willing to look after.
+When applying to foster, we will ask you what age children you are willing to look after.
 Have you thought about what’s involved in fostering babies and toddlers?

 Why do babies end up in foster care?

 In the UK, only 6% of looked after children are under 1 year, with 13% aged 1-4 years*.
 There are a number of reasons they may end up in foster care:

 - Their parents, who feel unable to care for them, may voluntarily place them in care, although this is unusual.